-When I heard about the coronavirus outbreak in the U.S., I knew that I was going to lose my job.
+When I first heard about the coronavirus outbreak in the U.S., I knew that I was going to lose my job.
 And I did.
 I lost my job in early March and it started to get stressful soon after.
 My employer did not tell me how long I would be out of work.
 A few weeks later, my job called me back in for a few days, but then laid me off again.
 Because I am my own safety net, I usually have some money saved.
 I try to save money for times like this because if not I would be in trouble.

 Before the pandemic, I received unemployment compensation during a period of unemployment, so I was familiar with the process.
 It was a frustrating process.
 When I applied, I was unemployed for a couple of weeks.
 It took so long to receive the benefits that I didn’t receive it until I started my new job.
 I thought that was ridiculous as I had bills that were accruing during the weeks that I was unemployed and when I was eventually paid by my new job.

-I am getting unemployment compensation now.
-I thought that the process would be longer due to the pandemic, but the wait time actually was not long.
-They told me that I would get an extra $600/week for 4 months, that I don’t have to do job searches, and that I don’t have to wait a week.
+I have heard from other people who submitted claims that they had a difficult time receiving their benefits even after their application was approved.
+The Department of Employment Services told me that I would get an extra $600 a week for four months, that I don’t have to do job searches, and that I don’t have to wait a week.
 All of this will help me out for now.

-I worry about the people who are not getting it and what they are going through.
+I really worry about the people who are not getting it and what they are going through.
 Unfortunately, I think that Black workers meeting their needs during this pandemic will depend a lot on employers.
 I can already see how much harder it will be for Black workers; the wealth gap will grow.
 Black workers will have problems with their landlords about rent and there will be issues with transportation to work as that has slowed down.

 I will sit back and brace myself for what is to come.
-Instinctively I knew that this pandemic would impact Black communities differently and that the impact on me, my family, and other Black people that I know would not be fair.
+Instinctively, I knew that this pandemic would impact Black communities differently and that the impact on me, my family, friends, and other Black people that I know would not be fair.
 So I’ll continue to be my own safety net, like so many other Black workers, and brace myself for the ongoing impact of the virus and response to it.

 Diego Reid's areas of expertise include construction, janitorial services, and unemployment compensation.

-© 2019 All Rights Reserved
+© 2020 All Rights Reserved